spandanb/learndb-py/tasks.md

     - when pager is returned a page- it keeps this in an in-mem structure, that is lost when the program is terminated.
 To avoid space leak, persist the returned page nums to an on-disk linked list.

+## User API
+- there are a few candidates for the user api, e.g.
+  - cursor,
+  - input_handler + vm.run + pipe
+  - the above wrapped in LearnDB class
+  - python db api, i.e. natively supported

 ## document/refactoring/cleanliness